-The app—which works seamlessly on phones, tablets, and computers—is designed for everybody, not just computer-savvy people.
+The app—which works seamlessly on phones, tablets, and computers—is designed for all types of employees with no training required.
 That means everyone on your team can get the hang of the asset tracking app in just a few minutes.
 (But if you need help and support, we’ve got plenty of that for you, too.
 Webinars, tons of support articles, and a support desk that’s always happy to hear from you.)

 Loaded with powerful features and infinitely customizable, Sortly makes it easy to: